Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: The method for constructing the unitary operations required in the MQCP-CD

-In our method, we choose the special square root (of $U$) whose eigenvalues are all in the form of $e^{i\beta}$ (corresponding to the cases that $k$ is even) as the control operation $C$.
-As $\beta [0,\pi)$, all the the eigenvalues of $C$ is the points on the upper half of the unit circle (except for -1) in complex plane and therefore $\textrm{r}(C) 0$.
-In addition, since all the the eigenvalues of $C$ is the points on the upper half of the unit circle (except for -1), it is evident that all the the eigenvalues of $C^\dagger$ are the points on the bottom half of the unit circle (except for -1), which means $\textrm{r}(C^\dagger) 0$.
-That is to say, the two operations $I$ and $C$ ($U$ and $C$, $U$ and $UC$) constructed by our method cannot be discriminated precisely.
+As is shown above, all the eigenvalues of the operation $\sqrt{U}$ should be in the form of $e^{i(\beta+k\pi)}$, $k Z$.
+In the above method, we choose the square root (of $U$) whose eigenvalues are all in the form of $e^{i\beta}$ (which means that the corresponding parameter $k$ is even) as the controlling operation $C$.
+As $\beta [0,\pi)$, all the the eigenvalues of $C$ are the points on the upper half of the unit circle (except for -1) in complex plane and therefore $\textrm{r}(C) 0$.
+In addition, since all the the eigenvalues of $C$ are the points on the upper half of the unit circle (except for -1), it is evident that all the the eigenvalues of $C^\dagger$ are the points on the bottom half of the unit circle (except for -1), which means $\textrm{r}(C^\dagger) 0$.
+That is to say, the two operations $U$ and $C$ ($I$ and $C$, $U$ and $UC$) constructed by our method cannot be discriminated unambiguously under the condition that the device can be accessed only once.

-Till now, we have proved that the four unitary operations $I$, $U$, $C$ and $UC$ cannot be discriminated precisely if they are constructed by our method.
-Utilizing this method, we can find the required bases and unitary operations for designing secure MQCPs-CD over different channels.
+Till now, we have proved that the four unitary operations $I$, $U$, $C$ and $UC$ constructed by the above method cannot be discriminated unambiguously under the condition that the device can be accessed only once.
+Utilizing this method, we can construct the required unitary operations for designing a secure MQCP-CD with different kinds of quantum states.